 PLEASE NOTE: Part 2 is currently on backorder, but available to place an order for.
-These will be shipping out closer to the end of 2021.
+These will be shipping out in August 2021.
 If you order the 3 book bundle, it will be mailing out altogether.
 If you would like parts 1 and 3 beforehand, please reach out via email at firstname.lastname@example.org and let me know.
 Thank you for your patience as I situate this next print run, and thank you so much for your support of these books.

 This release is part 2 of 3 in a series of books focusing on abandoned locations within the state of Ohio.
 Bound in hardcover, printed on the highest quality paper, filled with photos and intriguing tales; this book is one that grabs hold of you and draws you deeper into this fascinating subject.

 In this edition, the subject matter has been focused on the many abandoned homes across the state of Ohio.
 In that mix you’ll find everything from charming, rustic farm homes in the countryside, to large mansions and smaller homes in suburban towns and cities.
 There was a point where people turned these houses into homes and filled them with cheer, spending years or decades of their lives creating priceless memories with loved ones, and living many more countless experiences; each location unique, and each filled with its own tale to tell.

 But no matter how special these places once were, they now all have one thing in common; they’ve been left behind, forgotten by most, and subject to the powerful and persistent forces of nature.
 They have been discarded by our society and left to exist in a world on their own.
 Of the myriad of reasons that these places have become disengaged with humans, there are some that are complex and tragic, and others much more simple.